 Page Bookmark

-Busy reports can make a campaign look more useful than it actually is.
+A digital marketing campaign can look active in reports without being as healthy as it seems.
 Email opens, impressions, pageviews, and low-intent clicks may show activity, but they do not automatically prove that marketing is creating stronger opportunities.
-That gap between activity and value is one reason digital marketing can feel unclear instead of useful.
+That is when reporting starts to make digital marketing feel unclear instead of helping the business make better decisions.

 A better digital marketing strategy separates activity from intent.
 It helps a business understand which actions point to interest, trust, and real sales potential, and which ones do not deserve the same attention.